Battle of Mount Austen, the Galloping Horse, and the Sea Horse: Second Mount Austen

 At 14:30 on 17 January, twelve 155 mm and thirty-seven 105 mm guns opened fire on the Gifu.
 Over the next one and a half hours, the American artillery fired 1,700 shells into an area about 1000 yd square.
 Because of the lateness of the hour, the Americans were unable to follow the barrage with an immediate attack but instead had to wait until the next day, which allowed the Japanese time to recover.
 On 18 January, the Americans attacked into the weaker west side of the Gifu, making some headway and destroying several Japanese pillboxes over the next two days until heavy rain stopped the attack on 20 January.
 That night, eleven Japanese were killed trying to escape from the Gifu.

-On 22 January, the Americans were able to move a light tank up their supply trail to Mount Austen.
+On 22 January, the Americans were able to move a Stuart light tank up their supply trail to Mount Austen.
 The tank proved to be the decisive factor in the battle.
 At 10:20, the tank—protected by 16–18 riflemen—blasted three Japanese pillboxes and penetrated into the Gifu pocket.
 Proceeding onward, the tank completely traversed the Gifu and destroyed five more pillboxes, breaching a gap 200 yd wide in the Japanese line.
 The American infantry surged through the gap and took positions in the middle of the Gifu.

-That night, around 02:30, apparently realizing the battle was lost, Inagaki led his staff and most of the remaining survivors of his command—about 100 men—in a final charge on the Americans.
+That night around 02:30 on 23 January, apparently realizing the battle was lost, Inagaki led his staff and most of the remaining survivors of his command—about 100 men—in a final charge on the Americans.
 In the charge, Inagaki and the remainder of his troops were killed almost to the last man.
-At sunrise on 23 January, the Americans secured the rest of the Gifu.
+At sunrise, the Americans secured the rest of the Gifu.
 Sixty-four men from the American 2nd Battalion, 35th Infantry were killed during the assaults on the Gifu between 9 and 23 January, bringing the total number of Americans killed taking Mount Austen to 175.
 The Americans counted the bodies of 431 Japanese in the remains of the Gifu's fortifications and 87 elsewhere around Mount Austen.
 Total Japanese losses in the Sea Horse and both Mount Austen battles were probably between 1,100 and 1,500 men.